wxu-ml/wxu-ml.github.io/_pages/about.md

   <div style="flex: 1; width: 100%;">
     <p align="justify" style="font-size: 16px; margin: 0;">
       Welcome to my homepage!
 I am Dr. Xu Wang (王旭 in Chinese).
-I am currently an Associate Researcher at the College of Computer Science, Sichuan University, Chengdu, China.
+I am currently an Associate Professor at the College of Computer Science, Sichuan University, Chengdu, China.
 I received the B.E. degree and Ph.D. degree from Sichuan University in 2015 and 2021, respectively.
 I was a Joint Ph.D at the Australian Institute for Machine Learning (AIML), University